-- a.
-Students must answer two of three questions for each of the Assessment, Psychopathology and Interventions sections, and one of two questions for each of the Ethics and the Diversity sections. - b.
+- Students must answer two of three questions for each of the Assessment, Psychopathology and Interventions sections, and one of two questions for each of the Ethics and the Diversity sections. - b.
+For each of the three prelims sections that take one full administration block (assessment, interventions, psychopathology), students will be provided with a list of seven possible domains (content areas) from which the three questions per section will be derived.
+For the two sections that share an administration block (diversity and ethics, professional issues and supervision) a list of five domains per section will be shared from which the two questions per section will be derived.
+These domains will be shared with students taking written prelims about two months in advance of the scheduled exam.
+The goal of this change is to reduce the overall preparation burden students experience by narrowing the areas students must review/study. - c.
 Students taking prelims are responsible for all material in required classes, including the most recent semester.
-It is up to each student to acquire the necessary newsources, etc. Current syllabi are on file within the main departmental psychology office.
+It is up to each student to acquire the necessary new sources, etc. Current syllabi are on file within the main departmental psychology office.
 In addition to course information, content in the exams could include material covered within the last three years of the following journals: American Psychologist, Clinical Psychology: Science and Practice, and Cultural Diversity and Ethnic Minority Psychology.
 These journals were selected as their content cuts across each of the five content areas of the examination.